cvivieca/tlc_trip_record_data_downloader/README.md

-# NYC Taxi Data Download Script
+# NYC Yellow Taxi Data Download Script

 This script is designed to download NYC taxi trip data in the parquet format from the NYC Taxi & Limousine Commission website.
 The data covers yellow taxi trips in New York City from January 2009 to December 2022.